 CHECK AN ADVISOR

 Members of the public can learn more about the tools available to check the registration, activities and disciplinary records of an advisor by visiting: Check an Advisor.

 OBSI provides an independent, free service for resolving investment disputes between participating banking services and investment firms and their clients, if they cannot solve them on their own.
 OBSI can make a non-binding recommendation that your firm compensate you (up to $350,000) if it determines that you have been treated unfairly, taking into account the criteria of good financial services and business practice, relevant codes of practice or conduct, industry regulation and the law.
 All clients of MFDA Members can participate in the OBSI dispute resolution process.
+Please note that OBSI will likely require you to first file a complaint with the MFDA Member involved.
+Please also be aware that, where you receive a written response to your complaint by the MFDA Member involved, OBSI may have to refuse to investigate your complaint if you do not file it with OBSI within 180 calendar days of receiving that response.
 A list of MFDA Members is available here.

 MFDA INVESTOR PROTECTION CORPORATION